Skip to content

 What the Calculator Does Not Model

 State or local income taxes which vary widely.
 Marginal vs effective tax rates — income tax rate in calculator should be effective, not marginal.
 Dependent deductions, child tax credit, earned income credit that may reduce effective rate.
-Pre-tax versus post-tax contributions (health insurance and tax-advantaged retirement account typically pre-tax, reducing taxable income).
+Pre-tax versus post-tax contributions (health insurance and retirement account typically pre-tax, reducing taxable income).
 Specific benefit deductions like dental, vision.
 Bonuses and variable compensation.
 The calculator shows order-of-magnitude deductions; exact payslip varies by jurisdiction and specific situation.

 Using the Take-Home Number